mmacinnis/python-challenge/README.md

 # python-challenge

 Both scripts export printed data to a text file, which can be found in the "analysis" subdirectory.
+For some reason, I was not able to create the "analysis" subdirectory for PyPoll, even though I uploaded it exactly the same way I upload PyBank.

 Apologies for the formatting, but the information requested was printed to be fairly close to the example.